Dry Box Dry Box Owner

 Posted on:

 When you think of a shipping container, you picture a steel box that looks like it’s indestructible.
 But while they are certainly durable and strong, they are still vulnerable to wear and tear, rust, and other forms of damage.
-Here’s a look at the most common shipping container repairs that people have to make to their shipping containers.
+Here’s a look at the most common repairs that people have to make to their shipping containers.

 1. Rust